 The next day we trek to Kalkatti Dhar and camp there for the night.
 From Kalkatti Dhar we hike up to Har-ki-Dun and land ourselves in a complete paradise.
 Har Ki Dun gives an opportunity to meet local people and get to appreciate the local architecture and way of life as we move up the trail.
 Camping on the meadows here is sheer pleasure.
 We do a day’s excursion from here to Hata Valley reaching up to a height of 3850m.
 From here you get the exquisite view of Hata Peak Jeju Peak.
-In the last stage of the trek we walk back to Seema and then to Taluka to finish what is surely going to be a memorable trek.
+In the last stage of the trek we walk back to Gangad and then to Taluka to finish what is surely going to be a memorable trek.

-Alike other treks, even for the Harki Doon Trek - GIO Adventures assists you with professionally qualified expert guides.
+Alike other treks, even for the Har Ki Dun Trek - GIO Adventures assists you with professionally qualified expert guides.
 Our guides will run a small course on climbing techniques to get you to know more about the sport and get comfortable with it.